Postma group – Uncovering genetic causes in rare (congenital) diseases

 2. Genetics of rare developmental syndromes/diseases

 Congenital cardiac and neural tube defects account for 21 percent of late stage fetal or neonatal loss.
 Chromosomal aberrations commonly contributing to fetal demise are routinely identified via karyotype or comparative genome hybridization (CGH) array analysis; however, these techniques do not identify single nucleotide changes, thus many affected pregnancies remain without a genetic diagnosis.
 To understand what the genetic cause is for these syndromes we use traditional genetic methods such as linkage analysis or homozygosity analysis, coupled to whole exome or genome sequencing (WES/WGS) and other data sources in the hope to uncover the causal variant(s).
-Case in point, we were the first to describe a novel syndrome including sacral agenesis, abnormal ossification of the vertebral bodies and a persistent notochordal canal and to provide evidence that homozygous mutations in the T/Brachyury gene underlie this syndrome.
-Another recent success story was the linking of the SIRT6 gene, a chromatin-associated protein, to a syndrome involving perinatal loss of life due to a number of severe neurodevelopmental and cardiac anomalies.
+Case in point, we were able to link the SIRT6 gene, a chromatin-associated protein, to a syndrome involving perinatal loss of life due to a number of severe neurodevelopmental and cardiac anomalies.
+Another recent success was the finding that loss-of-function variants in myocardin, an essential gene in smooth muscle (SM) and cardiac muscle development, cause congenital megabladder in humans.

 Publications, google scholar: